The Equal Care Co-op office is the controller for the personal information we receive. The address is:

-We don't yet offer live chat but intend to do so soon.
+We don't yet offer live chat.

 We use Transport Layer Security (TLS) to encrypt and protect email traffic in line with government guidance on email security.
 Most webmail such as Gmail and Hotmail use TLS by default.
 We are compliant with NHS Secure Email standards.

 We’ll also monitor any emails sent to us, including file attachments, for viruses or malicious software.
 You must ensure that any email you send is within the bounds of the law.

 The lawful basis we rely on to process personal data for the above purposes is article 6(1)(f) of the GDPR which allows us to process personal data on the basis of legitimate interests.

 Exceptions to this are signups to our newsletter and initial conversations for the purposes of clarifying and responding to questions about Equal Care Co-op and the service we offer.
 The basis we rely on in these cases is article 6(1)(a), which is consent.

 Once we begin the process of either taking information so that we can offer you care and support or taking information for you to apply for a job with us or offer support as an indepednent care and support worker, we process your data on the basis of legitimate interests.

 When you visit www.equalcare.coop we do not collect any personal data.